iceamdeveloper/iceam/wp-content/plugins/aelia-currencyswitcher-subscriptions/readme.txt

 == Changelog ==

+= 1.4.8.190905 =
+* Fix - Added logic to ensure that the correct currency is active during the processing of renewals.

 = 1.4.7.190828 =
 * Fix - Fixed glitch that caused a product's base currency to be overwritten by the one introduced by this integration addon.